xuankimtran/docs-1/pages/katalon-studio/docs/integration-circleci.md

 ## Usage Examples

-> CI sample projects of Katalon Studio are available [here](https://github.com/katalon-studio-samples/ci-samples/).
+> For CI sample projects of Katalon Studio, see [CI Samples](https://github.com/katalon-studio-samples/ci-samples/).

 Below is an example demonstrating how to use Katalon Orb to execute a test suite with the latest version of Katalon Studio.